laiudm/laiudm-Teensy4-192k-USB-Audio/Readme.md

 	- (Linux) $HOME/.arduino15/packages/teensy/hardware/avr/1.59.0/cores/teensy4
 	overwriting all existing copies of the files.
 The end result (date ordered) will look like (only the highlighted files are updated):
 	![](/images/teensy4subdir.PNG)
 1. For Arduino 2, the IDE caches some content so we need to delete a folder.
-Deleting the leveldb folder in
+Thanks to https://github.com/K7MDL2/KEITHSDR/wiki/Adding-New-USB-Type-into-the-Arduino-2.x-Tools-Menu for the tip to just delete the leveldb folder in
 	- (Windows) %AppData%\Roaming\arduino-ide\Local Storage\
 	- (Linux) $HOME/.config/arduino-ide/'Local Storage'
-	is all that's needed.
-Thanks to https://github.com/K7MDL2/KEITHSDR/wiki/Adding-New-USB-Type-into-the-Arduino-2.x-Tools-Menu for the tip.

 ## Testing the Patch